Faruhcon/BallBlog/source/content/Projects/resume.md

 - ~~Bachelor of Computer Science or equivalent Game Development qualifications~~
 - ~~Preferred: Post-graduate qualification in game design or related field~~
-- *Certifications or experience in Unity3D, Blender, Unreal Engine or similar a plus*
+- ~~*Certifications or experience in Unity3D, Blender, Unreal Engine or similar a plus*~~
 - *Portfolio of games, educational preferred, or interactive projects successfully completed and launched*
+  - TODO: videos! table of contents!

 #### Required Skills / Competencies: